lewisakura/blog/content/posts/barriers-to-communication.md

 # Multimedia
 If your communication doesn’t have multimedia (images, videos, audio) your audience may become disengaged with it.
-Adding images can emphasise parts of your communication and re-engage your audience.
+Adding images and videos can emphasise parts of your communication and re-engage your audience.
+If you're doing a PowerPoint, using animations can also re-engage audience members.

 # Body Language
-If your audience sees your body language as negative, they will become disengaged.
+If your audience sees your body language as negative, they will become disengaged and become negative themselves.
 Keep your body language positive and engaging.
+Audiences tend to reflect your body language, so by using positive body language they will become positive.

 # Informal Language
 Usage of words such as slang words can result in your communication being unintelligible for certain people who do not know what the slang means.
 Keep your vocabulary simple and avoid terms that your audience may not understand.
+This makes it so everyone is on the same page, and not just people from a certain community.

 # Unorganisaed
 If you are stumbling through your communication because you never organised it or planned, your audience will not take you seriously and will disengage.
 Plan and rehearse your communication to make sure you stay on track and don't disengage the audience.
+As before, you can use a teleprompter or some other method of reading a script to act as a point of reference.

 # Unpresentable
 Without a proper presentation set up, your audience will not understand your communication well and may even completely misunderstand what you say.
 Make sure your communication is presentable, either by practicing it to make sure it makes sense, or with someone else and ask for feedback.
+Asking someone else for feedback also has the advantage of knowing how your ideas came across to an audience.